darasus/ai-blog/content/the-best-games-of-the-year-for-solitaire-players.md

   Classic Solitaire is great for beginners or for experienced solitaire players who want a simpler and less stressful game.
 Card Wars combines the fun and whimsy of the Cartoon Network show with solitaire."
+intro: >-
+  There are a million and one ways to play solitaire.
+The rules may be simple, but there is actually so much strategy involved that it’s almost like learning a whole new game every time you sit down to play.
+If you enjoy playing solitaire games as much as we do, then you’ll probably also agree that there are a lot of different variations of the game itself as well.
+Some versions of solitaire require skill, luck, and a little bit of patience all at once.

+  These top rated games are some of the most fun and engaging ways to play this classic card game.
+Whether you prefer an easy version with higher rewards or something more strategic and challenging, these solitaire games will keep your interest from start to finish!
 ---

 ## Tunes of Glory